With Christopher Kulendran Thomas and Glen Weyl

 On the Next Economy is a component of “Parts of Speech,” an exhibition on public speech organized by Triple Canopy and Public Fiction with the Museum of Contemporary Art Chicago.
 The exhibition hinges on six experimental lectures, which will be live-streamed only at the museum; edited documentation will be available on Triple Canopy’s website at a later date.
+[Since the publication of this page, the online work adapted from the event has been published.]
 “Parts of Speech” is being published by Triple Canopy as a series in Two Ears and One Mouth, a forthcoming issue that examines how we speak and listen and who has the right and capacity to be heard.

-- Christopher Kulendran Thomas is an artist who lives in London and Berlin.
-His work manipulates the structural processes by which art produces reality.
+- Christopher Kulendran Thomas is an artist whose work manipulates the structural processes by which art produces reality.
 In his long-term project New Eelam, he asks how, in an age of technologically accelerated dislocation, citizenship might be conceived anew beyond national boundaries.
 Thomas is the founder and CEO of New Eelam, a real estate technology company that is developing a flexible, subscription-based service that grants access to (and collective ownership of) a stock of housing worldwide.
-The point of departure for the project is the unrealized possibility of Eelam, the Tamil homeland in Sri Lanka that was wiped out in 2009 following a failed struggle for self-governance.
-Thomas recently has had solo exhibitions at Institute for Modern Art (Brisbane), Spike Island (Bristol) and Tensta Konsthall (Stockholm); in the fall of 2019, he'll have a solo exhibition at Schinkel Pavillon (Berlin).
-Thomas’s work has also been presented at the 2017 Bi-City Biennale of Urbanism/Architecture (Shenzhen); the Eleventh Gwangju Biennale; the Ninth Berlin Biennale; the third edition of the Dhaka Art Summit; and in exhibitions at the V-A-C Foundation for the 58th Venice Biennale, Tate Liverpool, the Museum of Contemporary Art Chicago, the Museum of Modern Art Warsaw, Hamburger Bahnhof (Berlin), New Galerie (Paris), and Musée d’Art Moderne de la Ville de Paris.
+Thomas has had solo exhibitions at Schinkel Pavillon (Berlin), Institute for Modern Art (Brisbane), Spike Island (Bristol) and Tensta Konsthall (Stockholm).
+His work has been presented at the 2017 Bi-City Biennale of Urbanism/Architecture (Shenzhen); the Eleventh Gwangju Biennale; the Ninth Berlin Biennale; the third edition of the Dhaka Art Summit; and in exhibitions at the the De Young Museum (San Francisco), V-A-C Foundation for the 58th Venice Biennale, Tate Liverpool, the Museum of Contemporary Art Chicago, the Museum of Modern Art Warsaw, Hamburger Bahnhof (Berlin), New Galerie (Paris), and Musée d’Art Moderne de la Ville de Paris.
+Tate Liverpool (2013).
+Thomas lives and works between London and Berlin.